priyansh25mip10050/To-Do-list/README.md

-# 📅 Task Scheduler & Wellness Tracker
+# 📅 To-Do list & Wellness Tracker

 ## 📝 Overview of the Project